learn-co-curriculum/dsc-skewness-and-kurtosis/README.md

 Skewness is the degree of distortion or deviation from the symmetrical normal distribution.
 Skewness can be seen as a measure to calculate the lack of symmetry in the data distribution.

 Skewness helps you identify extreme values in one of the tails.
-Symmetrical distribution has a skewness of 0.
+Symmetrical distributions have a skewness of 0.

 Distributions can be **positively** or **negatively** skewed.